-Most biopsies do not hurt at all.
+You may experience some discomfort during the procedure, however the members of staff iln the room will provide pain relief and local anaesthetic.
 When the local anaesthetic is injected, it will sting to start with, but this soon passes off, and the skin and deeper tissues should then feel numb.
-Later, you may be aware of the needle passing into your body, but this is generally done so quickly, that it does not cause any discomfort at all.
+Later, you may be aware of the needle passing into your body, but this is generally done so quickly that it does not cause any discomfort at all.